zcs19871221/home/readme.md

    perform the following operations on the service you configured: start/stop/restart/view logs/clear logs/open directory with vscode.

-3. In the [Logstatus] menu, you can add/edit/del the log status and associate them in the [Service] menu.
+3. In the [Log status] menu, you can add/edit/del the log status and associate them in the [Service] menu.
 After association, when the log matches the matching rule you configured, the label name and color you configured will be displayed in the service menu description column to show the current service